dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 So what exactly do these leaders need to do?

-First, the leader needs to define an initial set of success criteria.
+The first step is to define an initial set of success criteria.
 These should be:
 * *Comprehensive* - It should not be possible to achieve these goals and still fail
 * *Minimal* - The success criteria should focus on what needs to be achieved, not the details of how it will be achieved
 * *Written* - There needs to be a single source of truth